 One of his friends reported seeing the teen walking with his dogs at the old St. Mary of the Wasatch building, which was near Wasatch Boulevard.
 He was wearing blue Levi’s jeans, a white cotton knit shirt, and tennis shoes.

 In 2010, detectives searched a gully near Clayton Middle School at 1900 East and 1450 South after receiving a tip, but they didn’t find any evidence or clues that led them to Reed’s location.

 Fox 13 reported that Salt Lake City Police Officer Josh Ashdown said, “I can’t get into specifics as to why this location, but I can tell you it was a tip, and it was a tip that was enough we brought in cadaver dogs to look around.”

 In 2010, the Salt Lake Police Department announced that they were going to take another look at Reed’s case, as it had not been examined in over 40 years.

 That same year, Reed’s relatives arranged for a headstone to be placed at a cemetery in the Salt Lake City area.
-It has his name, the day he was born, and the day he went missing inscribed on the headstone.
+It has his name, the day he was born (May 28, 1949), and the day he went missing inscribed on the headstone.